 Children can also be an additional stressor on a marital relationship, especially when children are young.
 Sleepless nights, divided attention, lack of private space and the constant energy required to keep up with young children can cause additional arguments, agitation, feelings of resentment, and lack of intimacy between an otherwise loving married couple.
 Dealing with blended families can put further stress on a marriage, especially when the children are not entirely comfortable with their step parent or where there is sibling rivalry or resentment.
 These concerns are common and can often be assisted with counselling.

-Trust can be an issue between married partners even when there has been no actual infidelity.
-This lack of trust might have been caused by actual untrustworthy behaviour (such as engaging in intimate discussions in internet chatrooms), or by imagined behaviour (such as having a close friend who is of the opposite sex).
+Lack of trust and jealousy can be an issue between married partners even when there has been no actual infidelity.
+This lack of trust might have been caused by actual untrustworthy behaviour, or by imagined behaviour.
 Sometimes a lack of trust can be an issue which is brought to the marriage as a result of one party’s personality and/or previous experiences, and not as a result of anything the other person has actually done.
-A common example is the situation where a wife feels distrustful of her husband because she was a victim of infidelity in a previous relationship.
-This type of distrust can be very destructive in a marriage, leading to unfounded accusations, neediness, controlling behaviour, lack of intimacy and frustration.
+This type of distrust and jealousy can be very destructive in a marriage, leading to rifts in the relationship, controlling behaviour, and in extreme circumstances, even violence (2).

 A deeper understanding and empathy for each other’s issues helps to restore intimacy between a married couple and greatly reduces the need for an argument.
 Marriage Counsellors will also teach improved communication skills so that arguments are less likely to occur.